 - Strategic logistics hub: Italy's strategic location in the centre of the Mediterranean Sea gives businesses a strategic door to consumers across the European Union, Northern Africa and the Middle East.
 The economy and a well-developed network of ports, airports, motorways and railways make it an ideal location for businesses looking to export or import goods.

 - Tradition of innovation: Italy is the fourth-highest investor in R&D in Europe, spending over 25 billion euros annually.
 Digital technologies are being more and more integrated into its manufacturing base's production procedures.

-Why do you need a business bank account?
+Why do you need a business account?

-Once you have your small business up and running, you’ll find that you need a business bank account for all your transactions.
-Besides making you look super professional, a business bank account is necessary for you to do the following too:
+Once you have your small business up and running, you’ll find that you need a business account for all your transactions.
+Besides making you look super professional, a business account is necessary for you to do the following too: